uio-carpentry/organisational/workshop_operations/onboarding-checklist.md

 #### **Just in case:**
 * If someone gets locked in or out of a building, call UiO facility management 228 55007
 * Lost and Found: Contact Carp Admin or the local building administrator for UiO buildings.
-* In case of fire call 110
+* In case of fire call 110 :fire_engine:
-* In case of medical emergency call 113
+* In case of medical emergency call 113 :ambulance:
 * In an emergency, call 112 or UiO security 228 56666
-    :smile:
 </blockquote></details>
   <details><summary>Closing-instructor responsibilities</summary><blockquote>